Last Updated: November 9, 2022

 Freelancers are a busy and self-sufficient lot.
-They’re often juggling multiple things at a time from marketing and customer support to financial planning and more.
+They are often juggling multiple things at a time from marketing and customer support to financial planning and more.
 As such, they have little room to cram more activities into an already busy schedule.
-It’s a good idea to avoid sharing lengthy version of terms and conditions.
+It is a good idea to avoid sharing a lengthy version of the terms and conditions.

 An attempt should be to make it easy for freelancers to work with you.
-A marketplace for freelance professionals that’s self-intuitive and easily manageable is often the most successful.
-For example, Uber allows its drivers to set their availability, interact with passengers, and manage their account all with ease.
+A marketplace for freelance professionals that is self-intuitive and easily manageable is often the most successful.
+For example, Uber allows its drivers to set their availability, interact with passengers, and manage their accounts all with ease.

 Note: Stripe Connect and Paypal Adaptive are the recommended payment gateways for marketplace models where automatic split-payment is essential.

-A marketplace business model within gig economy revolves around 4 main entities.
-The admin, gig marketplace website, service provider, and the freelance professional/independent contractors.
+An on-demand business marketplace within the gig economy revolves around 4 main entities.
+The admin, gig marketplace website, service provider, and freelance professional/independent contractors.
 An admin controls the website to bridge the gap between service providers and freelance professionals.
-For that service, an admin earns a percentage for every successful transaction in the form of commission.
+For that service, the admin earns a percentage for every successful transaction in the form of a commission.

-A freelance gig portal is where all the magic happens.
-Service providers set up their account on the portal to advertise their services/products along with helpful information.
+A freelance gig marketplace is where all the magic happens.
+Service providers set up their accounts on the website to advertise their services/products along with helpful information.
 Independent contractors are central to the success of a portal.
-They visit the portal, look up the products and place the order as per their requirement.
+They visit the website, look up the products and place the order as per their requirement.

 The more independent contractors a portal has the more likelihood of transactions and eventually greater chances of growth and success.
 Payment for the gig is transferred to the service provider after subtracting the admin’s share of the commission.

-If you’ve decided to get your feet wet in the gig economy, then here are a few market-ready solutions worth looking at:
+If you have decided to get your feet wet in the gig economy, then here are a few market-ready solutions worth looking at.

-In the gig economy, the key to success lies in companies’ ability to understand the immediate needs of freelancers and finding ways to nurture long-term relationships with them.
-The role of technology to surmount common obstacles be they payment-related or to facilitate the workflow will remain crucial as ever.
+In the gig economy, the key to success lies in companies’ ability to understand the immediate needs of freelancers and find ways to nurture long-term relationships with them.
+The role of technology to surmount common obstacles be they payment-related or to facilitate the workflow will remain as crucial as ever.